You’ve got a trip coming up and you think “OMG, what am I going to eat?!”

 Hydrogenated oils

-If you have a problem with certain food, say soy, be sure to read the labels.
+If you have a problem with certain foods, say soy, be sure to read the labels.
 Soy is a cheap filler for many foods and can be found in many processed foods.

 Sodium